equisde/Haru/README.md

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
-Tags are regularly created to indicate new stable release versions of Denarius.
+Tags are regularly created to indicate new stable release versions of Haru.

 Feature branches are created when there are major new features being worked on by several people.